aadel112/oPiUS/README.md

 Contributing
 ============
 Find something you want to add or fix?
-Fix it, and I'll look it over as soon as posisble.
+Fix it, and I'll look it over as soon as possible.
 Have any comments, or find any bugs?
 Please contact me or open an issue.
 Suggestions for improvement?
 Let them be known.

 Special Thanks
 ==============
-Special thanks all contributors.
+Special thanks, all contributors.

 * Empty